SinaraPimenta/SinaraPimenta/README.md

 ### I'm Sinara!

 <br>
-:computer: I'm Systems Develompment Analyst, and I really like working with data.
+:computer: I'm Data Engineer, and I really like working with data.

 :heart: Lover of Technology, Coding and Challenges.